Our Team

 Dr. Mari Schnitzius-Richko

-Dr. Mari Schnitzius-Richko ND, LCPC, CEDS, CYI, ABT
+Dr. Mari Schnitzius-Richko ND, LCPC, CYI, ABT, PATP

 Founder/Clinical Director

-IFS Therapist, Hakomi Body Centered Psychotherapist, Shiatsu, Yoga,
+Hakomi Body Centered Psychotherapist, Body Focused IFS, Zen Shiatsu, Yoga, Trauma-Focused Acupressure, Psychedelic Assisted Therapist

 "Center for Authentic Living is committed to promoting wellness, education, and expanding the healing process into the community" - Mari

-Dr. Mari Schnitzius-Richko is a Naturopathic Doctor who received her degree from Clayton School of Natural Healing, is a Licensed Clinical Professional Counselor, a Certified Yoga Instructor trained at Nature Yoga in Chicago, a Nationally Certified Shiatsu Practitioner, graduate of the International Ohashi Institute in New York, trained in JinShin Do Acupressure(trauma informed bodywork), and founder of Center for Authentic Living.
+Dr. Mari Schnitzius-Richko is a Naturopathic Doctor who received her degree from Clayton School of Natural Healing, is a Licensed Clinical Professional Counselor, a Certified Yoga Instructor trained at Nature Yoga in Chicago, a Nationally Certified Zen Shiatsu Practitioner, graduate of the International Ohashi Institute in New York, trained in JinShin Do Acupressure(trauma focused bodywork), certified by Integrative Psychiatric Institute in psychedelic assisted therapy, and founder of Center for Authentic Living.

 “My experience with complimentary medicine began in my early adulthood, through my exposure to herbal medicine.
 Due to childhood trauma and illnesses, I searched beyond conventional medicine for a method that would lead to the deepest, most fulfilling healing possible.
 After years of study, I adapted these methods from eastern and western traditions that have become central to my work with my clients.
 Believing that these concepts of health can benefit all people, I have dedicated my life to the practices of these philosophies.”

 Mari is well known in the eating disorder community for her work in enhancing recovery for those suffering from mental and physical ailments.
 Dr. Mari’s specialties are eating disorders, anxiety disorders, PTSD, trauma, depression, stress management, chronic pain, and body illnesses due to physical and mental health issues.
-Mari's background includes Body Centered Psychotherapy, IFS (Internal Family Systems), CBT, Body Therapies ( Zen Shiatsu and Trauma- Informed Body Mind Acupressure), Yoga Psychology, and Traditional Chinese Medicine.
+Mari's background includes Hakomi Body Centered Psychotherapy, IFS (Internal Family Systems), Psychedelic Assisted Therapy, CBT, Body Therapies ( Zen Shiatsu and Trauma- Informed Body Mind Acupressure), Yoga Psychology, and Traditional Chinese Medicine.
 Mari along with her daughter, Meghann Richko LCPC, CYT, a psychotherapist and yoga therapist, created "YogaTalk" group therapy for those in recovery and imbalances due to emotional and/or physical issues with an emphasis on cultivating a lost spiritual connection.
+Mari also saw a need for psychedelics to be utilized in a therapeutic intervention for heeling of body, mind, and soul and is now offering this form of therapy.

 Dr. Mari's professional engagements include lecturing on the combination of Psychotherapy and Chinese Medicine as an educational tool for recovery along with the need for yoga therapeutics as an adjunct therapy in recovery.
 She teaches workshops on applying these philosophies to our everyday life.
 She has lectured for IFS Conferences (Internal Family Systems), Richard Schwartz, Ph.D on combining IFS parts work with The Five Elements of Chinese Medicine.
 Her other engagements are public speaking on alternative approaches to wellness, educator on women's issues, educator for bodyworkers on chronic illness and cancer, speaker on radio talk shows on home birthing with Dr. Mayer Eisenstein, M.D., assisting pregnancies and birthing using Body Therapies.
 She held a position on the advisory board of directors for InNetwork, an exclusive membership group of integrative healthcare professionals whose main goal was to make complementary alternative medicine better understood and to inspire the public to use prevention medicine.